How to Secure a Boat Trailer from Theft in 5 Easy Steps!

 That’s too much work in my opinion!
 So rather install a plug-in floodlight on your house if you can, and which will serve you well for a longer period of time.

-I suggest getting the Hyperikon Outdoor Floodlights from Amazon for multiple reasons:
+I suggest getting these reliable motion floodlights for multiple reasons:

 - 2 heads which you can set perfectly to illuminate a large area